There are many ways to be involved in the HLAA Walk4Hearing.

 Note: downloading time will vary depending on the speed of your Internet connection.

 How Are the Walk Funds Used?

-Since 2006, over 35,000 walkers have stepped up and helped raise money for programs and services for people with hearing loss and their families.
+Since 2006, more than 70,000 walkers have stepped up and helped raise money for programs and services for people with hearing loss and their families.
 Money raised is shared between the national organization and local Walk sites.
 Some examples of how funds are used include: